RedhawkSDR/transceiver-api/fei_3.0/README.md

 ```

 The vector `_dynamicComponents` is public, so a particular device's children can be inspected by other classes.
-Thread-safe changes to `_dynamicComponents` are managed through the DynamicComponent class's `_dynamicComponentDeploymentLock` member.
+Thread-safe changes to `_dynamicComponents` are managed through the DynamicComponent base class's `_dynamicComponentDeploymentLock` member.

 Through the Aggregate device interface, each device has access to its parent and children.
 The following code demonstrates this access with a different arrangement of devices.
 ```python